jayhorton/useless-blog/content/about/index.md

 ![Alt text for the image](L101745.jpg "Title Text")

-A blog for planning our next trip to Japan.
+A blog for Photography, gear and practice.

 **About the Shibui Aesthetic**